nati-esh-zed/online_shopping_webapp/software requirement/spec/SRS.md

 - VSCode: for coding and general text editing.
 - [CloudConvert](https://cloudconvert.com) for converting markdown files to docx and pdf.
 - Draw.io: for designing modeling diagrams.
+- MySQL Workbench: for managing database and designing ERD.
 - Microsoft Edge, Google Chrome: for testing and debugging webapp, and browsing the web for resources.

 ## Chapter 2 | Description of Existing Systems